The Greens (Iceland)

 The Greens (Græningjar) is a green Icelandic political party established on 20 October 2024 by Kikka Sigurðardóttir.
 The main policies of the party are to establish a highland national park and to ensure the protection of the environment and to bring measures against climate change.
-The party has representation in the Althing through an MP who left the Left-Green Movement, Bjarni Jónsson.
+The party had representation in the Althing through an MP who left the Left-Green Movement, Bjarni Jónsson, though Bjarni did not retain his seat at the 2024 parliamentary election.

 History

 The Greens' founding assembly was held on 20 October 2024.
 The party announced that it would run in the southern and northern Reykjavik constituencies, as well as in the north-eastern constituency.

 On 27 October, Althing member Bjarni Jónsson, who had recently left the Left-Green Movement, joined The Greens, giving them parliamentary representation.
 He said The Greens "are a growing movement in which environmental and nature conservation issues have sincere and determined supporters, but today such a party is not to be found in the Althing".

 On 30 October, the party announced that it had decided not to participate in the 2024 parliamentary election.
-Instead, the party intends to participate in the 2026 municipal election.
+Instead, the party intends to participate in the 2026 municipal elections.